nachovoss/easyfid/README.md

 A simple to use Python Face ID module

-To get started install requirements.txt (in Face_id folder pip install -r requiremnts.txt in commandline)
+ pip install -r requiremnts.txt in commandline

 errase text files in folders trainer and dataset

 Make sure your webcam is connected

-Then Run get_first_data set.py (in Face_id folder run python get_first_data set.py in commandline)

 Chose a user number from 1 to 5.